What This Book Is For

 Fourth, what does long-term responsibility require?
 What will this pattern become in five years, thirty years, or for the people who inherit its effects?

 These questions keep the framework from becoming a collection of productivity tricks.
-The goal is not to optimize every minute.
+The goal is not to turn every minute into output.
 The goal is to live in a way that remains honest under examination.

 Industriousness Without Idolatry